bartkl/robotframework-excellentlibrary/README.md

 pip install robotframework-excellentlibrary
 ```

 Dependencies are automatically installed.

+## Importing in Robot Framework
 As soon as installation has succeeded, you can import the library in Robot Framework:

 ```robot
 *** Settings ***